vishnusomank/sbom-poc/README.md

 ## Prerequisites

-To make the microservice work please have a
+To make the microservice work have a
  - go version >= 1.17.8